salboaie/SwarmESB/README.md

 using a message or service bus.
 While this project is build using Node.js and Redis, this project will present "swarming" as a new fundamental concept, comparable, but from the code maintainability perspective a lot simpler than direct usage of Enterprise Integration Patterns or the Actor model used in Scala and Erlang.

+Imagine, Swarms can be for SOA's orchestration what REST was for SOAP!

 ## Examples